-For any on demand service, instant booking option is mandatory.
-Let customers book the type of service they with one click order option.
+For any on-demand service, instant booking option is mandatory.
+Let customers book the type of service they with one-click order option.
 Previous orders can also be listed to allow users to repeat without entering more details.
-After order confirmation, it can be cancelled anytime.
+After order confirmation, it can be canceled anytime.

 For easy identification of the car by delivery stuff, the car model and registration number of the vehicle.
 They can fill in the details for more than one vehicle.

 After the customer puts in their details and requirements, an order summary will be generated with a detailed breakdown of the charges.
 This step will come right after the customer confirms their order.

 Let customers share their location through auto-detection or manually.
 This will help the users get instant service and if that area is serviceable.
 Users can also view the live location of the delivery vehicle as it arrives.

 Details like fuel type, amount of supply needed along with other details like any special request or information that the user might want the service provider to take care of.

 Give your customers the option to get their vehicles refilled at a set time on particular days.
 Filld has a model for delivering to a particular neighborhood on destined days.
 They have wholesale rates depending on the location and a small delivery charge.
 If you are thinking of a model similar to that, then a subscription feature that allows them to fill out the details is a must.

 Secured Online Payment

 The importance of payment gateway integration especially in an on-demand app cannot be underestimated.
 No matter what type of service you are providing, it is important to let your users transact securely with trusted payment gateways like PayPal, CCAvenue, or Stripe.